 - Price: $2,300 — Available here

-The Carbide 3D Shapeoko 4 is a highly popular CNC router among hobbyists and is a very reliable machine to consider if you’re looking for an alternative to the Onefinity.
+The Carbide 3D Shapeoko 4 is a highly popular CNC router among hobbyists and is a very reliable machine to consider if you’re still looking for an alternative after reading this Onefinity CNC laser review.

 It comes in three different sizes and is made of quality components that mean the end result is a really stable, precise cutter at an affordable price.
 Carbide also offers the Nomad 3, a really impressive benchtop CNC mill that’s ideal for cutting metals, including strong metals like steel.